Editor’s note: Lauren Greutman is a blogger and contributor for clark.com.

 There are so many ways to overspend and break your grocery budget, but by making some simple changes, you can really see significant savings!

-Here they are ‘ 18 foods that are breaking your grocery budget:
+Here are the 11 foods that are breaking your grocery budget:

 Another way to save in the grocery store is to pay attention to product placement.
 Usually a spice can be found in a couple different locations in the store, the spice aisle is typically the place where that spice will cost the most money.